Tri-Institutional MD–PhD Program

-The Tri-Institutional MD-PhD Program is an MD-PhD program based in New York City that was formed by combining earlier MD-PhD programs that had their inceptions in 1972.
-The current version of the program, which is operated by Weill Cornell Medicine, The Rockefeller University, and the Memorial Sloan-Kettering Cancer Center's Sloan Kettering Institute, was created in 1991.
-Located in the Upper East Side of New York City, the program is currently directed by Dr. Katharine C. Hsu of the Memorial Sloan-Kettering Cancer Center.
+The Tri-Institutional MD–PhD Program is a MD–PhD degree program based in Upper East Side, New York City.
+Introduced in 1991, the current program is operated by Weill Cornell Medicine, Rockefeller University, and Memorial Sloan Kettering Cancer Center's Sloan Kettering Institute.

+The program is currently directed by Katharine C. Hsu.

 Profile

-Students who complete the program are awarded an M.D. from Weill Cornell Medical College and a Ph.D. from either Weill Cornell Medicine Graduate School of Medical Sciences, The Rockefeller University, or the Gerstner Sloan Kettering Graduate School of Biomedical Sciences.
+Students who complete the program are awarded an M.D. from Weill Cornell Medical College and a Ph.D. from either Weill Cornell Medicine Graduate School of Medical Sciences, Rockefeller University, or the Gerstner Sloan Kettering Graduate School of Biomedical Sciences.

 In 2019, the program processed over 500 applications for 18 spots.
 These positions are funded by the National Institutes of Health Medical Scientist Training Program (MSTP) for the full length of training, which is typically 7–8 years.

-In recent years, the program has pioneered a summer program known as "Gateways to the Laboratory" in order to increase the number of students who are from underrepresented backgrounds in science and medicine.
-Alumni from this program often matriculate in the Tri-Institutional MD–PhD Program, and make up a significant portion of its class.